OguzPastirmaci/ocihpc-go/README.md

 Successfully deployed ClusterNetwork-ocihpc-test-7355

 You can connect to your head node using the command: ssh opc@$123.221.10.8 -i <location of the private key you used>

-You can also find the IP address of the bastion/headnode in ClusterNetwork-ocihpc-test-7355_access.info file
 ```

 ### 5 - Delete
-When you are done with your deployment, you can delete it by changing to the stack folder and running `ocihpc delete <stack name>`.
+When you are done with your deployment, you can delete it by changing to the stack folder and running `ocihpc delete --stack <stack name>`.

 Example:
 ```
-$ ocihpc delete ClusterNetwork
+$ ocihpc delete --stack ClusterNetwork

 Deleting ClusterNetwork-ocihpc-test-7355 [0min 0sec]
 Deleting ClusterNetwork-ocihpc-test-7355 [0min 17sec]